 # 10: Drop Shipping

 This can go right along with your online store, but you can partner with a manufacturer and sell products using a drop shipping method.

 If you research the system carefully, you can fully automate it to where it runs on its own and you just collect the money you make.

-Yes, you will have to check and verify from time-to-time, but it takes little time out of your Laptop Lifestyle.
+Yes, you will have to check and verify things from time-to-time, but it takes very little time out of your Laptop Lifestyle.

-I put this tip in here for 2 reasons.
+I put this tip in here for two reasons.

 - Some people get so involved in the Laptop Lifestyle they lose touch with people.
 They get lonely.
 It is important that you get out and socialize so loneliness does not attack your inner being.

 - You also will find that networking with other entrepreneurs is a good way to gain ideas and also find profitable partnerships.

 Just make sure you schedule time to get out of the house and meet with other people on a regular basis.